predix-ui/predix-ui/_pages/develop/map.md

 loading data into the DOM and transforming its location when panning and zooming.

 ## Requesting data with a bounding box query
-One method to minimize the effects of loading very large amounts of data is to, rather than requesting all the data for the entire map, just request the data that is visible within the current map bounds, i.e. a bounding box query.
+Rather than requesting all of the data for the entire map, one method to minimize the effects of load times is to request just the data that is visible within the current map bounds, i.e. a bounding box query.
 This approach has a few requirements:
  - The resource providing the data must be able to accept bounding box queries and return the data in a performant way.
 Retrieval and transfer of data has the biggest impact on the perceived performance of the map, so the underlying